AidanSpeakss/SkykingdomPortfolio/README.md

 **What is Skykingdom?**

 *Skykingdom is a multi-year long game development project, that aims to create a unique new gamemode for Minecraft Bedrock Edition.
 The project uses PHP, and the Minecraft server hosting api Pocketmine.
-All of the code in this project, is based off the PMMP (Pocketmine) software, and will not work stand alone.*
+All of the code in this project, is based off the PMMP (Pocketmine) software/api, and will not work stand alone.*

 **What type of work does this involve?**